EN

 However, Agrippa always remained in the background, preferring to serve Rome from the shadows rather than seeking power for himself.

-Agrippa: The Builder of the Pantheon of Rome
+Agrippa: The Builder of Rome’s Pantheon

 Agrippa personally oversaw the construction of the Pantheon, and his architectural vision was revolutionary.
-The original design of the temple included innovations that made it stand out from any other structure in Rome, such as a grand façade with majestic columns.
-Although the original temple was destroyed, the inscription on the frieze of the current Pantheon remains unchanged and still honors him: M·AGRIPPA·L·F·COS·TERTIVM·FECIT, "Marcus Agrippa, son of Lucius, built this during his third consulship."
+The original design of the temple incorporated innovations that made it stand out above any other structure in Rome, such as a wide façade with majestic columns.
+Although the temple was destroyed, fortunately, the inscription on the frieze of the current Pantheon is the original, still paying tribute to him: